Fabian144/recipe-project-api-manager/README.md

 # Chas Academy recipe website project API manager 🍽

-A Vue.js-based website created in 2025 for a recipe project part of the **Chas Academy Front-End Development with frameworks course**, for each group to be able to manage the recipes in their REST API .
+A Vue.js-based website created in 2025 for a recipe project that is part of the **Chas Academy Front-End Development with frameworks course**, for each group to be able to manage the recipes in their REST API .

 ## Features 📦